 1997-1998

-Looking back at Stalke's first 10 years, the focus was very much on conceptual art, with exhibitions featuring international artists such as Lawrence Weiner, Joseph Kosuth, Les Levine, and William Anastasi.
+Looking back at Stalke’s first ten years, the gallery’s focus was strongly rooted in conceptual art, with exhibitions featuring international artists such as Lawrence Weiner, Joseph Kosuth, Les Levine, and William Anastasi.

-From the Danish art scene, Stalke was fortunate to work with artists such as Thomas Bang, Torben Ebbesen, Margrete Sørensen, Thorbjørn Lausten, and many others, whose works will also be displayed at Stalke’s extensive exhibition opening on Friday, November 21,.
+From the Danish art scene, Stalke worked with artists including Thomas Bang, Torben Ebbesen, Margrete Sørensen, Thorbjørn Lausten, among many others, whose works were also shown at the extensive anniversary exhibition opening on Friday, November 21.

 In the late 1980s, Stalke began collaborating with a younger generation of artists.
-Lars Bent Petersen, Olafur Eliasson, Peter Rössell, Ann Kristin Lislegaard, Joachim Koester, Peter Neusch, Christian Schmidt-Rasmussen, and Peter Holst Henkel were among the artists that Stalke chose to exhibit.
+Lars Bent Petersen, Olafur Eliasson, Peter Rössell, Peter Neusch, Christian Schmidt-Rasmussen, and Peter Holst Henckel were among the artists Stalke chose to exhibit at that time.

-Today, Stalke Gallery works with multiple generations: Frans Jacobi, Torben Ebbesen, Per Bak Jensen, Olafur Eliasson, Thorbjørn Lausten, William Anastasi, Nils Erik Gjerdevik, Lars Bent Petersen, Lars Mathisen, and Margrete Sørensen form part of the core artists in the gallery.
+At the time of the anniversary exhibitions, Stalke Galleri worked across multiple generations.
+Frans Jacobi, Torben Ebbesen, Per Bak Jensen, Olafur Eliasson, Thorbjørn Lausten, William Anastasi, Nils Erik Gjerdevik, Lars Bent Petersen, Lars Mathisen, and Margrete Sørensen formed part of the gallery’s core group of artists.

 Artists Represented at the Opening on November 21, 1997

-William Anastasi, Thomas Bang, Dove Bradshaw, Ole Broager, Stefan Caltia, Jesper Christiansen, Chuck Collings, Torben Ebbesen, Osmund Hansen, Henrik Have, Marianne Hesselbjerg, Per Bak Jensen, Klaus Jom, Thorbjørn Lausten, Les Levin, Albert Mertz, Freddie Holm Nikolajsen, Finn Reinbothe, Giancarlo Savino, Ian Schjals, Margrete Sørensen, Lawrence Weiner, Gunnar Örn
+William Anastasi, Lawrence Weiner, Thomas Bang, Dove Bradshaw, Ole Broager, Stefan Caltia, Jesper Christiansen, Chuck Collings, Torben Ebbesen, Osmund Hansen, Henrik Have, Marianne Hesselbjerg, Per Bak Jensen, Klaus Jom, Thorbjørn Lausten, Les Levine, Albert Mertz, Freddie Holm Nikolajsen, Finn Reinbothe, Giancarlo Savino, Ian Schjals, Margrete Sørensen, Gunnar Örn

 Artists Represented at the Opening on January 9, 1998